yasirbhutta/yasirbhutta.github.io/tools/docs/cisco-packet-tracer.md

 ---

-### Task Configuring Multi-LAN Networks with Class B Inter-Router Connections and Class C LAN Subnets in Cisco Packet Tracer
+### Task:  Configuring Multi-LAN Networks with Class B Inter-Router Connections and Class C LAN Subnets in Cisco Packet Tracer

 **Objective**: Simulate a network with Class B subnets for inter-router connections and Class C private subnets for LANs.
 Configure IP addressing, routing, and basic connectivity.